 - The boardwalk in front of the hotel for biking

-- Dog-friendly up to two 75-pounds dogs per room (additional fees apply)
+- Dog-friendly up to two 75-pound dogs per room (additional fees apply)

 - Flavored water for guests around the resort